 The good news is that there are ways you can gain control over the energy usage in your home.
 Implementing one small change won’t likely have a big impact, but adopting a variety of new habits could noticeably lower your bills.

 Here are a few tips on how you can conserve energy and trim costs.

-Depending on where you live, your hydro costs will be charged based on the time of day you use electricity.
-Peak times are more expensive than off-peak rates, so you should try to time your major energy consumption.
+Depending on where you live, your energy costs may be dependent on the time of day you use electricity.
+Using energy during peak times can be more expensive than using power during off-peak times.

 Upgrade your appliances

 Many older appliances were built to last and are still going strong.
 However, they may also be huge energy consumers.
 Advancements in technology have made most modern appliances more energy-efficient, so if you are still proudly using older appliances it might be time to consider an upgrade.

 Look for appliances that are ENERGY STAR® certified as they will use less energy to operate.
 If you’re considering an AC replacement or furnace replacement, Sam’s Club Home Install Experts™ by Service Finance can help.

 Change your lightbulbs

 Lightbulbs may seem like a small thing, but switching to LED bulbs can make a big difference.
 LED light bulbs are now available in just about every size and shape—and they use significantly less energy than the old-fashioned incandescent bulbs.
 Switch out all of the light bulbs in the house to see a real difference in your energy bill.
 You might also consider installing dimmer switches to reduce energy consumption.

 Changing your shower head to a more efficient model can greatly reduce the amount of water you use on a daily basis.
 Older, high-flow showerheads are inefficient and can significantly affect your water consumption over time.
 Consider installing a new, water-efficient model as it will result in energy savings.